hobborg/dtControl/web/_pages/tacas2021.md

 3. Use the tool in general (Robustness testing)

 More detailed instructions follow.
-Note that we always assume you are inside our unzipped [artifact folder][1] and give paths relative to that.
-E.g. just executing 'ls' should result in seeing the folders examples, installation and results as well as 9 python scripts.
+Note that we always assume you are inside our unzipped [artifact folder](https://dtcontrol.model.in.tum.de/files/tacas21-artifact.zip) and give paths relative to that.
+E.g. just executing `ls` should result in seeing the folders `examples`, `installation` and `results` as well as 9 python scripts.

 ## Paper abstract